0x444454/mandel99/README.md

 # OPTIONAL

-- If __F18A__ is detected, the CPU version (**mandel99**) its GPU is used to accelerate pixel calculations and a custom color palette is set.
+- If __F18A__ is detected, the CPU builds (**mandel99**) will use the GPU to partially accelerate pixel calculations and a more pleasant custom color palette is used.
-- An exclusive __F18A__ build is available (**mandelF18A**), rendering 128x192 in fat-pixel mode (16 independent colors).
-Everything but the UI runs completely on the F18A GPU for a much higher speed.
+- An exclusive __F18A__ build is available (**mandelF18A**), fully accelerating all calculations, and rendering 128x192 in fat-pixel mode with 16 independent colors (no clashes).

 # BUILD TYPES

-There are two build types:
+There are 3 build types:
-- "**Benchmark**": This is slightly slower but can be used as a speed benchmark program for your TI-99/4A.
+- "**mandel99 Benchmark**": This is slightly slower but can be used as a speed benchmark program for your TI-99/4A.
 When the calculation is completed, the number of elapsed frames is printed in the upper-right corner of the screen (hexadecimal number).
 The lower the number, the faster the machine.
-- "**Fast**": This is about 16% faster.
+- "**mandel99 Fast**": This is about 16% faster.
 The trick is relocating the core calculation loop in SRAM.
 Unfortunately, I have not yet found a way to count elapsed frames in this mode without the Console ROM messing with SRAM and destroying my code.
 So the elapsed frames number will always be 0000.

-NOTE: The __F18A__ exclusive build (**mandelF18A**) only supports **Benchmark** mode.
-This version renders at half-horizontal resolution (fat pixels), so benchmark numbers are not comparable to the CPU version (***mandel99**).
+- "**mandelF18A**"" This requires a F18A and runs completely in the GPU for super-fast rendering.
+It renders at half-horizontal resolution (fat pixels), so benchmark numbers are not comparable to the CPU version (***mandel99**).

 # CONTROLS